-If you are working outside, or looking out of a window, you may want to use a template viewfinder to help you select an area to work on.
-Tear out a sketch book page.
-With a ruler, draw a 4" x 4" square on the page.
-With small scissors, cut out the square.
-Now hold the paper up to the landscape area you have chosen.
-This square will frame an area of the landscape and help you choose what part you will select to work on.
+Whatever you choose, keep your drawing simple.
+Landscapes are rich in detail, textures, light and shadow.
+Choose what you want to include in your drawing.
+Consider using a template viewfinder to help you select a certain area to draw.
+On a sheet of paper rule a 4" x 4" square and cut it out.
+Hold the template up to the landscape area you have chosen.
+It will frame a specific area of the landscape and help you choose what part you want to draw.

+A variety of shapes and sizes is more interesting than one shape and one size.
 Several sizes of trees, for example, a fence, stone wall or brook create contrast in shape and texture.
 Large objects in the fore ground, an object in the middle ground and some in the distance (background) create volume, express space and changes in atmosphere, light and shadow.

+Centrally placed objects are boring and usual.
 Objects placed off to the side are more interesting, especially if balanced by a variety of other objects on the other side.
 This sets up a tension between the two groups of objects and invites the viewer's eye to go back and forth between them.

 Diagonal movement (how your eye travels around the various elements in the landscape) is more interesting that vertical and horizontal movement.
 For example, if you draw a road going off at a diagonal or angle it will be more interesting that if you draw the road going off in the distance straight ahead.